 “No, no, no!
 You’re doing that all wrong.
 Here, let me show you how to empty your tanks properly.”
 Have you ever been on the receiving end of a comment like this?
 If so, it can be hurtful, frustrating, and irritating.

-No one wants to be out enjoying a weekend camping and have an RV neighbor stop what they’re doing, walk over, and point out what you’re doing wrong.
+No one wants to be out enjoying a weekend camping trip and have an RV neighbor stop what they’re doing, walk over, and point out what you’re doing wrong.
 Unfortunately, it happens.

-Let’s make sure you aren’t on the distributing end of comments like these by taking a closer look at RV park etiquette.
+Let’s make sure you aren’t on the distributing end of comments like these by taking a closer look at RV etiquette.

 But for the most part, don’t bother your RV neighbor unless asked.
 It’s rude.
 It seems patronizing.
 And it can make RV newbies feel like they don’t have what it takes for this lifestyle.
 Don’t be that guy.